aio-libs/aiohttp/docs/client_reference.rst

    :param tuple local_addr: tuple of ``(local_host, local_port)`` used to bind
       socket locally if specified.

+   :param str network_interface: Name of the network interface used to bind
+      socket locally if specified (e.g. "eth0").
+Note that this feature is not supported by all systems.

    :param bool force_close: close underlying sockets after
                             connection releasing (optional).